vinacovre/prog-2/README.md

-# prog-2
+# Introduction to Programming II
-Introduction to Programming II classes at Pace University (JAVA 2)
+A course in Introduction to Programming II given by Kenneth Mann at Pace University, New York City.

+Computer Science bachelor's degree, 2016.